What is Break-Even Point in Accounting?

 Some of the disadvantages of B.E.P in accounting are as follows:

-- It is based on an unrealistic assumption that the selling price remains constant at all levels of output.
+- This is based on an unrealistic assumption that the selling price remains constant at all output levels.

-- It assumes that sales and production remain at the same level, which is again not a very practical assumption.
+- It assumes that sales and production remain at the same level, again impractical.

 - It takes a significant amount to prepare a break-even chart.

-- This concept is only applicable for a single product or a single mix of products.
+- This concept only applies to a single product or mix of products.

 Conclusion

-So, it can be seen that a seasoned businessman can use the concept of accounting break-even point and charts to determine the profitability at any given level of production.
+So, it can be seen that a seasoned businessman can use the concept of accounting break-even points and charts to determine profitability at any given level of production.
 However, it has its own limitations in terms of impractical assumptions.

 Recommended Articles

-This is a guide to Break-Even Point in Accounting.
-Here we also discuss the introduction and how to calculate the B.E.P in accounting along with advantages and disadvantages.
+This is a guide to Break-Even Points in Accounting.
+Here we also discuss the introduction, how to calculate the B.E.P in accounting, and advantages and disadvantages.
 You may also have a look at the following articles to learn more –